Public Works and Government Services Canada's Financial Officer Recruitment and Development Program

 Learning and development

 The Department invests in the trainee's development by supporting multiple learning activities.
 In addition to on-the-job assignments, the program allows time and financial support to attend corporate learning activities, skill training for the assignment as well as Office of the Comptroller General's (OCG) orientation session.
-Trainees can also participate in CMA/CGA programs and other studies that are directly related to the business of Finance, Central Accounting and Reporting, and Banking and Cash Management.
 All of these training courses must be on the trainees' personal learning plan.
-It is important to note that the program will support a trainee in acquiring only one professional designation.
+It is important to note that the program will also support a trainee in acquiring one professional designation.

 Why PWGSC?
 What's in it for me?

 There are many different reasons you should consider choosing PWGSC.
-Here is what we have to offer you.
+Here is "What We Offer" for you.